ComposableFi/xcvm-hackathon/README.md

 When it has finished loading, please open a terminal and enter the following:
 `docker-compose up`

 This takes a few minutes to load.
-When it has finished you'll see `composable-xcvm_1  | 🚀 POLKADOT LAUNCH COMPLETE 🚀` in your terminal.
+When it has finished you'll see:

+`composable-xcvm_1  | 🚀 POLKADOT LAUNCH COMPLETE 🚀` in your terminal.

 You can see your personal blockchain working by visiting the following link: